0xor0ne/awesome-list/README.md

   virtualized environment.
 * [gvisor][174]: application Kernel for Containers.
 * [Firecracker][175]: secure and fast microVMs for serverless computing.
+* [KAta containers][306]: standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload isolation and security advantages of VMs.
 * [ops][178]: build and run nanos unikernels.
 * [RustyHermit][189]: rust-based, lightweight unikernel.
 * [sandboxed-api][177]: generates sandboxes for C/C++ libraries automatically.